keith-kurak/ReactNativeSampleChat/README.md

 Credit to [this awesome MobX tutorial](https://mobx.js.org/getting-started.html).

 I'm sure Redux is great.
 Lots of folks swear by it for scaling huge projects with lots of developers.
 I like a well-thought-out state layer as much as anyone, but I found my brain exhausted by Redux, and in particular, thinking about how I would explain it to someone else.
+I really wish I could will myself to be more passionate about immutability/ pure functions.
+Someday I'll be able to sit with the cool kids.

 Really all I wanted was something that would a) maintain a global state, and b) automatically force components to react to changes in that state.
 That's basically all MobX does.
 It does it using a shared store concept similar to what's often done in native iOS.